Video shows Pierce threatening police, planning to call in political favors during drunk driving arrest - Salisbury Post

 Finally, Lindquist obtained readings of 0.27 and 0.26 — both of which are more than three times the legal limit of 0.08.

 After taking Pierce’s mugshot and collecting fingerprints, Lindquist led him back to his police car and drove him to the magistrate’s office.
-Once they’re in the car, Pierce told Lindquist he drove six other people home from the Morgan Ridge event because he didn’t want them driving home drunk.
+Once in the car, Pierce told Lindquist he drove six other people home from the Morgan Ridge event because he didn’t want them driving home drunk.

 “I had six other people that I said, ‘Look, let me take you guys home.’
 Which I did and maybe that was my mistake,” Pierce said.
 “But at least people got home without drinking.
 Well, they were drinking.
 Without driving after drinking.”